 Heal your Body provides you with a useful reference.
 You can look up a specific physical condition and find the probable cause for the health issue.
 It also offers affirmation treatments to correct the condition.
 This is the basis of Parkhill’s Thought-Cause-Alignment theory which Dr. Hamer and others continue to provide science to support.

 Thought is the bio-electricity of the body.
 Emotion is the bio-chemistry of the body.
 Symptoms are the body responding to those signals.
 Any perception that makes an impression on us will result in a signal being sent from the brain through the body.

 A pleasant surprise will send positive signals throughout the body.
 So you get warm and fuzzy feelings.
 An unwelcome surprise will send a shock through the body.
 And the body will respond appropriately based on the nature of the perception.

 “The Subconscious Mind defines everything about us.” – E-Motion Movie

 Mind and body do not function independent of one another.
-And by working with the mind and body together you can help your clients resolve the underlying conflict so the body can heal itself.
+By working with the mind and body together you can help your clients resolve the underlying conflict so the body can heal itself.
+You have the technology!